 “This is an evaluation to see if this is equivalent to industry standards,” added FUDS program manager Chris Goddard.

 As a control for the test, the team buried some inert munitions-type objects in the area in order to compare the results from the pilot study with what the team knows to actually be true.

 “We will find out in a couple weeks when we get the results of our survey.
 The data is currently being evaluated,” said Goddard.

 One of the goals of the pilot study is to be able to use the technology to find relatively small munitions across large areas of habitat.
 Kind of the munitions version of ‘the needle in the haystack.’

 According to Goddard, it currently takes about eight to nine hours to scan and map an area the size of an acre, but the hope is the pilot study will make that process faster without losing any accuracy.

 “The field we scanned was selected because there is potential munitions in the area.
 We recently found a 105 millimeter anti-tank munition.
 But the goal is to be able to use this technology to find munitions that are 37 millimeters – about the size of large bullet – or larger, and find them up to a depth of about 12 inches,” said Lindsay.

-Should the results come back proving the combination of drone, LiDAR and magnetometer are a more efficient method of searching, the FUDS team looks forward to pushing out the finding to colleagues.
+Should the results come back proving the combination of UAS, LiDAR and magnetometer are a more efficient method of searching, the FUDS team looks forward to pushing out the finding to colleagues.